 - 1/4 teaspoon shimichi spice mixture

 - 1/2 pound cooked lobster meat

 Separate wonton wrappers and diagonally halve.
 In a 4-quart heavy saucepan heat oil over moderately high heat until a deep-fat thermometer registers 375 degrees and fry wontons, 2 at a time, turning constantly with a slotted spoon to ensure even browning, 5 seconds.
 With a spoon transfer wontons as fried to paper towels to drain and season with salt.
 Wontons may be fried 1 day ahead and kept in an airtight container at room temperature.

 Make guacamole: Pit and peel avocados.
 Cut avocados into 1/2-inch cubes.
 Seed and coarsely chop tomato.
 Mince onion and thinly slice scallions.
 In a bowl gently stir together avocados, tomato, onion, scallion, 1/4 cup lime juice, salt, to taste, and remaining guacamole ingredients.
 Stir in additional lime juice, to taste.

 In a bowl stir together sour cream, chili sauce, and shichimi.
 Cut lobster meat into 1/2-inch pieces.

-Recipe courtesy Gourmet Magazine from The Mauna Loni Bay
+Recipe courtesy of Gourmet Magazine from The Mauna Loni Bay